Solar-Enhancing Film

 Efficiency Increase

-The Solar-Enhancing Film provides similar relative efficiency gains across a wide range of solar technologies, including amorphous silicon, crystalline silicon, organic, and multijunction GaAs cells.
+SMS’s Solar Encapsulant provides similar relative efficiency gains across a wide range of solar technologies, including amorphous silicon, crystalline silicon, organic, and multijunction III-V cells.

-Efficiency increase of silicon cells due to nanocoating
+Efficiency increase of silicon cells due to SMS’s Solar Encapsulant.

 As an example, we measured the efficiency of crystalline silicon solar cells encapsulated in PET by PowerFilm as a function of incidence angle using a solar simulator with an AM1.5G filter.
-SMS’s adhesive-backed retrofit film was then applied to the same cells, and the measurements were repeated.
-The plot on the right shows the increase in power conversion efficiency after applying the Solar-Enhancing Film.
+An adhesive-backed retrofit version of SMS’s Solar Encapsulant was then applied to the same cells before repeating the measurements.
+The plot on the right shows the increase in power conversion efficiency after applying SMS’s Solar Encapsulant.

-These efficiency improvements were used to estimate increases in daily power output, summarized in the table below, assuming direct sunlight on a south-facing panel in the northern hemisphere on the equinox.
+These efficiency gains were used to estimate increases in daily power output, summarized in the table below, assuming direct sunlight on a south-facing panel in the northern hemisphere on the equinox.

-Percent increase in daily power output of silicon solar cells due to addition of SMS’s retrofit film
+Percent increase in daily power output of silicon solar cells due to addition of SMS’s Solar Encapsulant.

 Dust Mitigation

-Photo showing solar cells with no coating (left) and with SMS’s nanocoating (right) after dust exposure
+Photo showing solar cells with no coating (left) and with SMS’s Solar Encapsulant (nanocoating, right) after dust exposure.

-The Solar-Enhancing Film also reduces the adhesion of dust, which can otherwise accumulate on solar panels and block a significant portion of the incoming light.
+SMS’s Solar Encapsulant also reduces the adhesion of dust, which can accumulate on solar panels and block a significant portion of the incoming light.
 In addition, nanofeatures can impart self-cleaning properties that make it easier for rain to remove any dust that has accumulated.

 The photo on the left shows two PowerFilm amorphous silicon solar cells after dust exposure.
-The uncoated cell (left) exhibits substantial dust accumulation, while the nanocoated cell (right) remains largely free of dust, demonstrating the film’s dust-mitigation capability.
+The uncoated cell (left) exhibits substantial dust accumulation, while the cell with SMS’s Solar Encapsulant (nanocoating, right) remains largely free of dust, demonstrating the film’s dust-mitigation capability.

 Suppression of Bright, Specular Reflections

-Photo of a PowerFilm panel with reflection suppression due to SMS’s Solar-Enhancing Film on the top, right corner
+Photo of a PowerFilm panel with reflection suppression due to SMS’s Solar Encapsulant the top, right corner.

-SMS’s Solar-Enhancing Film also suppresses bright, specular reflections.
+SMS’s Solar Encapsulant also suppresses bright, specular reflections.
 The photo on the left shows sunlight reflecting off a flexible PowerFilm panel with our light-trapping nanocoating on the top, right corner of the panel.
-The nanocoating suppresses the bright reflection in this region.
+The encapsulant suppresses the bright reflection in this region.

 Film Options